Health

 Kansas Can — and Must — Do More to Improve Kids' Health Outcomes

 And even families who do have coverage may be unable to access or afford health care services.
 Kansas policymakers must pass policies that we know will decrease the number of kids without health insurance coverage.
-We can do this by removing existing barriers to accessing coverage (like burdensome paperwork, premium payments for CHIP, complicated applications, and immigration-based restrictions), increasing eligibility percentages and length of eligibility (like raising the pregnancy coverage to at least the national average and implementing multi-year continuous eligibility for young children), and supporting plans (like increasing reimbursement rates) that improve access to health care providers in cities and rural areas alike.
+We can do this by simplifying enrollment processes for Medicaid and CHIP.
+We could also increase eligibility thresholds and the length of time between eligibility reviews for Medicaid and CHIP, as well as increasing reimbursement rates that improve access to health care providers in cities and rural areas alike.
+Finally, we can pursue solutions that lower the cost of private health insurance plans for families.

 Childhood vaccinations are one of the most important health tools of the modern era and have allowed many children to grow up to be healthy, thriving adults.
-Kansas, like a vast majority of other states, requires several routine immunizations for children to attend a child care center or a K-12 public school.
-Since 2020 though, lawmakers have attempted to weaken these requirements that have kept our kids safe for decades.
-Through the 2024 session, no changes have become law so far, but we expect to see this critical policy for kids’ – and community – health increasingly challenged in the coming years.
+Kansas, like a vast majority of other states, requires several routine immunizations for children to attend child care or K-12 public school.
+Since 2020, however, lawmakers have attempted to weaken these requirements that have kept kids safe for decades.

+In recent years, Kansas has been slowly addressing maternal and infant health concerns.
 In 2022, the Kansas Legislature took an important step by increasing Medicaid coverage for pregnant women from 60 days after birth to 12 months, aligning the coverage of mom and baby.
-And in 2024, the state Medicaid agency began covering doulas as an additional way to address ongoing maternal and infant health disparities, especially in communities of color.
+In 2024, the state Medicaid agency began covering doulas as an additional way to address ongoing maternal and infant health disparities.
+And in early 2025, the state Medicaid agency received a 10-year Transforming Maternal Health grant to transform prenatal, birth, and postpartum services for moms and babies in the state.

 Policy Solutions

-• Additional opportunities exist to eliminate barriers to the KanCare program, including simplifying enrollment and eligibility procedures, pursuing systems that utilize other programs (like TANF and SNAP) to speed up KanCare eligibility reviews, implementing continuous eligibility changes, eliminating CHIP premiums, increasing eligibility thresholds, and eliminating immigration-based restrictions.
+• Eliminate barriers to the KanCare program by simplifying enrollment and eligibility procedures, pursuing systems that utilize other programs (like TANF and SNAP) to speed up KanCare eligibility reviews, implementing continuous eligibility changes, eliminating CHIP premiums, and increasing eligibility thresholds.

-• Kansas has numerous opportunities to permanently fix CHIP eligibility issues in Kansas law, as well as utilize the new KanCare MCO contracts to address provider network inadequacies.
+• Permanently fix CHIP eligibility issues in Kansas law, as well as utilize the new KanCare MCO contracts to address provider network inadequacies.
 This will help increase access to health providers for Kansas kids enrolled in KanCare.
-Increasing additional pediatric-related reimbursement rates would also help increase access to more providers.
+Increasing additional pediatric-related reimbursement rates would help increase kids’ access to more providers.

-• Kansas must support, pass, and fund measures that investigate disparities in health outcomes — like infant and maternal mortality during birth — between races and ethnicities and prevent these disparities and negative consequences through targeted public health policy.
+• Support and fund measures that investigate disparities in health outcomes — like infant and maternal mortality during birth — between races and ethnicities and prevent these disparities and negative consequences through targeted public health policy.

-• Leaders must work to increase childhood immunization rates – and refrain from passing policies that would further weaken them like eliminating basic infectious disease prevention policies.
-It is imperative we protect children from vaccine-preventable diseases, such as measles, polio, pertussis, and mumps, by continuing the status quo on current vaccine requirements and exemptions.
+• Pass policies that can increase childhood immunization rates, and refrain from passing policies that would further weaken them like eliminating basic infectious disease prevention policies.
+It is imperative we protect children from vaccine-preventable diseases, such as measles, polio, pertussis, and mumps, by maintaining robust vaccine requirements and minimizing exemptions.
 As more vaccine-preventable disease outbreaks occur, we are reminded why those rates must be increased.